Gaussian Zonoids, Gaussian determinants and Gaussian random fields: Gaussian perturbation of a hypersurface

-These properties have a geometric interpretation.
-Indeed the zonoid section $\zeta_\tau$ corresponds to a Finsler structure on $M$, i.e. a norm on each tanget space, given by the support function of the zonoids $\zeta_\tau(p)$, see~\cite[Section~9]{ZonSec}.
+\begin{remark} These properties have a geometric interpretation.
+Indeed the zonoid section $\zeta_\tau$ corresponds to a Finsler structure on $M$, i.e. a norm on each tanget space, given by the support function of the zonoids $\zeta_\tau(p)$.
+The zonoid $\zeta_\tau$ is then the dual unit ball of this metric (or equivalentely the unit ball of the dual metric on the cotangent space), see~\cite[Section~9]{ZonSec}.
 For each $\tau>0$ we then have a \emph{Finsler geometry on $M$}.
 Property $(1)$ says that when $\tau$ is large this geometry tends to the Riemannian geometry that we started with.
-Propery $(2)$ says that, when $\tau$ is small, everything outside $Z_0$ \emph{disappears}, i.e. the Finsler geometry shrinks around $Z_0$ as $\tau$ goes to zero.
-Finally property $(3)$ says that, for all $\tau>0$, this Finsler geometry restricted to $Z_0$ gives the Riemannian geometry of $Z_0$ (in particular it is independent of $\tau$).
+Property $(2)$ says that, when $\tau$ is small, everything outside $Z_0$ \emph{disappears}, i.e. the Finsler geometry shrinks around $Z_0$ as $\tau$ goes to zero.
+Finally, Property $(3)$ says that, for all $\tau>0$, this Finsler geometry restricted to $Z_0$ gives the Riemannian geometry of $Z_0$ (in particular it is independent of $\tau$). \end{remark}

-Centered and standard GRF are more extensively studied and often easier to deal with.
-We show that, in our case, we can \emph{estimate} the GRF $X_\tau$ by some standard GRF.
+Next, we show that, we can \emph{estimate} the GRF $X_\tau$ by some centered GRF.